-In bocca al lupo, which literally translates as in the mouth of the wolf, is a very common greeting in Italian addressed to those in need of buona fortuna (good luck) such as, for example, someone about to embark on a risky endeavour or a student about to take an important exam.
+In bocca al lupo, which literally translates to into the wolf’s mouth, is a very common greeting in Italian addressed to those in need of buona fortuna (good luck) such as, for example, someone about to embark on a risky endeavour or a student about to take an important exam.

 Much like the English equivalent break a leg, the idiom reflects a superstition in which directly wishing a person good luck would actually be considered bad luck.
 For this reason, the habit of saying something negative emerged instead.

 How to Respond to “In bocca al lupo” in Italian

 What’s important to remember is that if someone wishes you in bocca al lupo, it is best to use the standard response crepi il lupo (lit: may the wolf die) or, more commonly, crepi (lit: may it die).

 Is it possible to respond with grazie (thank you) instead?
 Yes, but be aware that doing so might reverse your good fortune!
 Normally, people will say crepi first followed by grazie.

 In bocca al lupo per domani! – Crepi il lupo!

 Another possible response that has recently grown in popularity is Viva il lupo!
 (May the wolf live!)
 Many prefer this expression because of the increasing awareness surrounding animal rights and protection.